-Three elegant ways to wear fishtail braids to the side.
+Three elegant ways to wear the side fishtail braid.

 The past year has definitely been the year of the braid, no question about that.
-And if you think we’re ending 2016 without paying homage to one of our fave looks, think again!
-We’re capping off the year by giving props to the chic side fishtail braid, which in our opinions, like with the half-updo and 1990s bob, has definitely reached cult status.
+Today, we want to give props to the chic side fishtail braid, which in our opinions, like with the half-updo and 1990s bob, has definitely reached cult status.

-And because we want to share the love (and ’cause we’re just over-exuberant that way), we’ve put together two simple, step-by-step tutorial to creating an everyday fishtail side braid styles that anyone can follow.
-Let’s all ace this new classic hairstyle, once and for all!
-Read on to learn more about how to create a fishtail braid to the side on your hair in three different ways.
+And because we want to share the love (and ’cause we’re just over-exuberant that way), we’ve put together three simple, step-by-step tutorial to creating an everyday fishtail side braid styles that anyone can follow.
+Let’s all ace this stunning hairstyle, once and for all!
+Read on to learn more about how to create a fishtail braid to the side on your hair in different ways:

 Create a low side ponytail so you can create your fishtail braid to the side.
 Secure your hair with an elastic or hair tie.